vootelerotov/tomee-jsf-managedBean-and-ejb/README.md

+# Fork of TomEE example, used for bug report.

 ## Title: JSF Application that uses managed-bean and ejb

-Fork of TomEE example, used for bug report.

 This is a simple web-app showing how to use dependency injection in JSF managed beans using TomEE.